Master the Short Game

 - On in three on a par 5?
 Two-putt = par or better.

-A strong short game makes you mentally tougher.
-When you know you can recover around the green, you swing your longer clubs with less fear.
+- A strong short game makes you mentally tougher.
+When you know you can recover around the green, you swing longer clubs with less fear.
 This relaxed mindset leads to better full swings.

-- Time-efficient – Even 20 minutes of focused practice makes a difference.
+- Time-efficient – 20 minutes of focused practice makes a difference.

 - Accessible – You don’t need a full range to work on chipping or putting.

-- Motivating – Results come faster, boosting confidence and momentum.
+- Motivating – Results come quickly, raising confidence and momentum.

-Short game shots involve touch, spin, trajectory control, and reading slopes.
-Developing this feel enhances your creativity, which improves your entire game—especially shot shaping and ball control.
+- Short-game shots involve touch, spin, flight control, and slope reading.
+Developing this feel improves your creativity, which improves your entire game—especially shot shaping and ball control.

 - More confident full swings.